po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/03-Day/03-Day-LessonPlan.md

     }
     ```

-  * 🔑 When we want to control how the items will grow or shrink according to the available space, we can use the `flex` properties: `flex-grow`, `flex-shrink`, and `flex-basis`.
+  * 🔑 When we want to control how the items will grow or shrink according to the available space, we can use the `flex` properties: `flex-grow` and `flex-basis`.
 Usually we just use the `flex` shorthand to set the three values of those properties in that order:

     ```css
     .card {